nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Lonesome Dove, Larry McMurtry

+★★★★☆

+It's hard to put this book down.
+It's full of stereotypes about the epic history of the West, but then again, it's not.
+It would be more accurate to say that it contributes to shaping them, and it does so in a peculiar way, enriching and retouching them in a captivating manner.

 ### Project Hail Mary, Andy Weir

 ★★★☆☆